LukePappa/Ourism/final.md

 Existence itself comprises spatiotemporally located observers ranging in complexity from individual particles to entire nervous systems.
 Sapience is consequently such a rare and significant privilege that personally gaining it defies coincidence.
 To make sense of one's circumstances, one must invoke the MWI and posit that each observer subjectively perceives the world-branch in which it continually grows in attunement to divine love.

-God the uncreated Source
+God the uncreated Ground.
+Pure Being.

 God the uncreated Logos.
+Reason, Logic, Truth.

 God the uncreated Spirit.
+Divine love.